ivmiettinen/countriesApp/README.md

 # CountriesApi

 Find your inner traveller!
-With CountriesApi you can explore the world and its wondrous countries.
+With CountriesApp you can explore the world and its wondrous countries.
 You will also find a weather forecast for each capital.

 ## How to run the project: